Learning Inter-Atomic Potentials without Explicit Equivariance: Experimental Setup

 \section{Experimental Setup}

 \textbf{Dataset.} We train and evaluate our proposed method \textbf{TransIP} on the Open Molecules 2025 (OMol25) collection \citep{levine2025openmolecules2025omol25}, a large-scale molecular DFT dataset for ML interatomic potentials.
-OMol25 covers 83 atomic elements and diverse chemistries (such as neutral organics, biomolecules, electrolytes, and metal complexes).
+OMol25 covers 83 atomic elements and diverse chemistries including: metal complexes, electrolytes, biomolecules, SPICE, neutral organic, and reactivity.
 Following \citet{levine2025openmolecules2025omol25}, we use the official \texttt{4M} training split (3{,}986{,}754) and the out-of-distribution composition validation split \emph{Val-Comp} (2{,}762{,}021). \emph{Val-Comp} consists of molecules gathered from various datasets and domains, such as biomolecules, neutral organics, and metal complexes.

 \textbf{Model Configurations.} We evaluate TransIP across three model scales: Small (14M parameters), Medium (85M parameters), and Large (302M parameters).
-All models use MLP-based coordinate embeddings and RoPE positional encodings.
+All models use MLP-based coordinate embeddings.
 The transformation network $\mathcal{T}_\tau$ is a 2-layer MLP with GELU activations and $2\mathrm{d}$ hidden dimension.

-\textbf{Training Setup. } Using the standardized \textsc{fairchem} Python package \citep{Muhammed_Shuaibi_and_Abhishek_Das_and_Anuroop_Sriram_and_Misko_and_Luis_Barroso-Luque_and_Ray_Gao_and_Siddharth_Goyal_and_Zachary_Ulissi_and_Brandon_Wood_and_Tian_Xie_and_Junwoong_Yoon_and_Brook_Wander_and_Adeesh_Kolluru_and_Richard_Barnes_and_Ethan_Sunshine_and_Kevin_Tran_and_Xiang_and_Daniel_Levine_and_Nima_Shoghi_and_Ilias_Chair_and_and_Janice_Lan_and_Kaylee_Tian_and_Joseph_Musielewicz_and_clz55_and_Weihua_Hu_and_and_Kyle_Michel_and_willis_and_vbttchr_FAIRChem}, we train TransIP on the OMol25 dataset using an AdamW optimizer with learning rate $5 \times 10^{-4}$, weight decay $10^{-3}$, and gradient norm clipping at 200.
+\textbf{Training Setup. } Using the standardized \textsc{fairchem} Python package \citep{Muhammed_Shuaibi_and_Abhishek_Das_and_Anuroop_Sriram_and_Misko_and_Luis_Barroso-Luque_and_Ray_Gao_and_Siddharth_Goyal_and_Zachary_Ulissi_and_Brandon_Wood_and_Tian_Xie_and_Junwoong_Yoon_and_Brook_Wander_and_Adeesh_Kolluru_and_Richard_Barnes_and_Ethan_Sunshine_and_Kevin_Tran_and_Xiang_and_Daniel_Levine_and_Nima_Shoghi_and_Ilias_Chair_and_and_Janice_Lan_and_Kaylee_Tian_and_Joseph_Musielewicz_and_clz55_and_Weihua_Hu_and_and_Kyle_Michel_and_willis_and_vbttchr_FAIRChem}, we train TransIP on the OMol25 dataset using an AdamW optimizer with learning rate $5 \times 10^{-4}$, weight decay $10^{-3}$, and gradient norm clipping at 100.
 We use a cosine learning rate schedule with linear warmup over the first 1\% of training, followed by cosine decay down to 1\% of the initial \texttt{lr}.
 The loss weights are set to $\lambda_E = 5$ for energies and $\lambda_F = 15$ for forces.
 For the latent equivariance objective $\lambda_{\textit{leq}}$, we sweep the values in $\{1, 5, 10, 100\}$ and selected $\lambda_{\textit{leq}} = 5$ based on validation performance.

 \textbf{Scalability Experiments.} We conduct three sets of experiments to assess TransIP's scaling behavior: \begin{itemize} \item \textbf{Data scaling}: We train the Small (14M parameter) model on three dataset sizes (1M, 2M, 4M molecules) for 5 epochs using 8 NVIDIA 80GB GPUs, comparing TransIP with learned equivariance against an unconstrained Transformer version with $\mathrm{SO(3)}$ data augmentation (TransAug).